 Back to Dealing with Cold Sores articles

 When you have a cold sore, you want to act on it quickly.
-You may end up trying remedies that friends, family or health websites recommend but you may find that these aren’t clinically proven.
+You might be tempted to try home remedies for cold sores recommended to you by friends, family or health websites—but you may find that these aren’t clinically proven.

 Lemon slice icon